 CELEBRATE YOUR PLATE

-There are many different ways to “Eat Right, Your Way, Every Day” and celebrate a healthier lifestyle through proper nutrition.
+There are many different ways to “Bite into a Healthy Lifestyle.”
 Here are just a few recommendations:

 Make Half Your Plate Fruits and Veggies

 Eating a variety of fruits and vegetables can give you the energy, fiber, vitamins and minerals needed to sustain a healthy lifestyle.
 Remember to incorporate a variety of color such as red, orange, green, and purple as well.